Guild of One-Name Studies

 England, Scotland and Wales Census records: 1841-1911;

 Tithe Applotment book records, and; The Fitzpatrick DNA study.

 There is significant genetic diversity associated with the surname Fitzpatrick.
-The Fitzpatrick DNA study, which was begun in 2000 by Dr Colleen Fitzpatrick, has identified several major Fitzpatrick groups that are genetically unrelated prior to ca. 2600BC.
-The largest group trace their roots to Co.
-Laois and Co.
-Kilkenny, and the other distinct groups trace mainly to Co.
-Cavan, Co.
-Clare, Co.
-Cork or Co.
-Down.
+The Fitzpatrick DNA study has identified several major Fitzpatrick groups that are genetically unrelated prior to ca. 2500 BC.
 This accounts for approximately 50% of the DNA study members.
 About a further 25% fall into small groups of unknown origin, and the remaining 25% have not yet found matches within the study - although some have had success with matches on other surname projects.

 The Y-DNA results of the Fitzpatrick surname project are found at FTDNA's Fitzpatrick Project.

 The Fitzpatrick Clan Society, their Forum and their Facebook Page.

 You may find our other Guild websites of interest: